Prestfoss: Folk Music Center of Buskerud

 The Folk Music Center of Buskerud is an open-air cultural heritage museum offering a good image of the building style and traditions of the district.
 The Folk Music Center is principally responsible for collecting, storing and promoting local folk music and dance.
 The Archives of the Folk Music Center contains historical materials regarding local folk music.

 Sigdal Museum

 Sigdal Museum is a folkmuseum for the districts of Sigdal, Modum and Krødsherad.

 The museum comprises 13 buildings, mainly farmhouses, grouped together as examples of the rural life of the past.
-During summer, visitors experience activities relating to traditional crafts and shows.
+During the summer, visitors experience activities relating to traditional crafts and shows.
 A building, opened in 1978, houses a fine collection of regional costumes, from the 1800s to the present day.
 Sigdal Museum is situated on the grounds of the former Sigdal Nickel Works, which was in operation from 1874 until 1879.